 CONS: There is not enough review for some students to retain the concepts taught in previous years.
 In states where standardized testing is required, the mastery approach may result in low test scores since students won’t have covered all the topics yet in the lower grades.

-Our Experience With These 3 Programs
+Our Experience with These 3 Programs

 College Entrance Exams